dsmlai2025/dsml-coursework-portfolio/dav-pythonlib/projects/Netflix/docs/01_business_case_questions.md

 - Which format maximizes hrs viewed?
 - Release patterns correlate with binge watching
 - What movie genre drives maximum watch time
-- Movie trends over years
+- Movie & TV show trends over years
+- Seasonality of content
 - Favorite actors/directors
+- Actor director combinations
 - Time to launch movie/tv show
 - Type of content preference in different countries
-- Distribution of content type
+- Distribution of content type by region
+- Content duration, rating, genre preferences in different regions
+-

 ### How did you approach the project?
 - Load the dataset